github/site-policy/Policies/github-corporate-terms-of-service.md

 Either Party may terminate an Order Form or this Agreement, without cause, upon at least thirty (30) days' prior written notice.
 If Customer elects to terminate an Order Form or Agreement, it is Customer's responsibility to properly [cancel its account with GitHub](/articles/how-do-i-cancel-my-account/) by going into  Settings in the global navigation bar at the top of the screen.
 GitHub cannot cancel accounts in response to an email or phone request.

 #### 3. Termination for Material Breach
 Either Party may terminate this Agreement immediately upon notice if the other Party breaches a material obligation under this Agreement and fails to cure the breach within thirty (30) days from the date it receives notification.
-Each Party also reserves the right to terminate this Agreement immediately upon written notice, without giving the other Party a cure period, as follows: by GitHub, if Customer breaches any of the terms of this Agreement relating to GitHub's intellectual property (including Customer’s non-compliance with the license grant or any license restrictions), or by either Party, if the other breaches its confidentiality obligations in Section __.
+Each Party also reserves the right to terminate this Agreement immediately upon written notice, without giving the other Party a cure period, as follows: by GitHub, if Customer breaches any of the terms of this Agreement relating to GitHub's intellectual property (including Customer’s non-compliance with the license grant or any license restrictions), or by either Party, if the other breaches its confidentiality obligations in Section R.

 #### 4. Effect of Termination
 Upon termination of this Agreement, Customer may not execute additional Order Forms; however, this Agreement will remain in effect for the remainder of any active Order Forms.
 When an Order Form terminates or expires, as to that Order Form: (i) the Subscription Term will immediately end; (ii) any Subscription Licenses in the Order Form will automatically terminate, and Customer will no longer have the right to use the Service; (iii) if any Fees were owed prior to termination, Customer must pay those Fees immediately; (iv) each Party will promptly return (or, if the other party requests it, destroy) all Confidential Information belonging to the other to the extent permitted by the Service.
 Notwithstanding the foregoing, GitHub will make a reasonable effort to provide Customer with a copy of its lawful, non-infringing account Contents upon request; provided that Customer makes this request within 90 days of termination, suspension, or downgrade.